jberry-suse/openSUSE-release-tools-blog/_posts/2017-11-22-Tumbleweed-Snapshots.md

 If you are curious, run `zypper lr -U` before and after the init to see the URLs change.
-Originally, this was done via direct manipulation of the repo file, but was refactored to a libzypp config option [3] and later as vars.d/ by mlandres.
+Originally, this was done via direct manipulation of the repo file, but was [refactored to a libzypp config option](https://github.com/openSUSE/libzypp/pull/68) and later as vars.d/ by mlandres.
 The final implementation simply updates the text file /etc/zypp/vars.d/snapshotVersion after changing OSS and NON-OSS repo URLS to include the variable.